tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 The max number of unique pastries that can be bought with $5 is: 1
 ```

-For this simple example, the budget of $10 is enough to buy
+For this simple example, the budget of $5 is enough to buy
-the $8 configuration of four 1 inch pieces of the baguette.
+the $4 configuration of the baumkuchen.
+It could buy the donut
+instead, but since either could be bought, the on that comes
+alphabetically first is selected instead.

 ### Other points to consider